alecthomas/bit/README.md

 While I love the simplicity of `make`, it has some pretty big limitations:

-- It's not strict.
-If a target fails to build an output, it will still succeed, and the target will silently continue to be out-of-date, rebuilding ad infinitum.
+- If a target fails to build an output, it will still succeed, and the target will silently continue to be out-of-date.
+- Similarly, with variable interpolation, if a variable is undefined it will silently be interpolated as an empty string.
-- It can't (natively) capture non-filesystem dependencies.
+- Make can't (natively) capture non-filesystem dependencies.
 For example, if a target depends on a Docker image, it can't be expressed without intermediate files being manually created to track this.